Pop Culture Madness!

 "The Quotes"

 David Copperfield and two assistants were robbed at gunpoint.
-The renowned magician was able to employ sleight of hand to conceal his possessions when the thieves turned to him.
-He was quoted as calling his spontaneous illusion "...reverse pickpocketing."
+When the thieves turned to him, the renowned magician employed a sleight of hand to conceal his possessions.
+He was quoted as calling his spontaneous illusion “…reverse pickpocketing.”

 Michael Fitzgerald, the first professor of pediatric psychiatry in Ireland to specialize in autism, said, "All human evolution was driven by slightly autistic Asperger's and autistic people.
 The human race would still be sitting around in caves chattering to each other if it were not for them."